 But in general, that is a terrible strategy to engage in with no caveats.
-Even if you have a very high spades card like the Queen of Spades.
-If you don’t have the King of Spades, the Ace of Spades, or even a handful of lower spades to be able to throw away if someone plays those higher-value cards, then your Queen of Spades is not a guaranteed point, but may in fact be drawn out and wasted when someone plays a bigger spade.
-Same with even your King of Spades if you’re lacking the lower spades.
+For example, when you have the Queen of Spades.
+If you don’t have the King of Spades, the Ace of Spades, or even a handful of lower spades to be able to throw away if someone plays those higher-value cards, then your Queen of Spades is not guaranteed point.
+It may be drawn out and wasted when someone plays a bigger spade.

 Often people will say “every Ace and every High Spade.”
 This is a slightly more effective approach.

 See more helpful tips from our friend Peter Hollands in the video below.

 If you have a decent number of spades and any different suit(s) to rely on, you can go for this strategy.
 The strategy is practical as long as the other cards are evenly distributed among your competitors.
 So you can assume that at least half of your swords have a good chance of being tricks along with any other trumps you have.
 Beware of overly optimistic 5-6 trick bids unless you have a stellar hand, as well as pessimistic low bids that may load you up with bags.

 To make Spades a little more interesting and punish the timid, your additional points over your bid are called “bags,” and once a team reaches 10 bags, they receive a 100 point penalty, and then their bags are reset to zero!
 A punishment to those who play it too safe, and a potential saving grace for someone who might have gone negative in a round or two.